Which ring is better for your hand & finger shape?

 Gemstone or diamond is held by metal arching prongs that go up to its girdle, this adds extra height and makes the center stone appear larger.
 These prongs often resemble the graceful arches of the traditional European cathedrals.

 Channel-set rings where the stones inside are all set in a row, with no brackets in between.

 A ring featuring a central diamond or gemstone framed by many smaller diamonds or gemstones.
-If the center and accent stones are two different colors, it draws more focus towards the center stone and makes it look larger.
+If the center and accent stones are two different colours, it draws more focus towards the center stone and makes it look larger.